Climate-based carrot planting guide for Brooks, Alberta

 Main risk: The most common issue here is not climate but management: uneven growth, delayed planting, or harvesting outside the best quality window.

-How Frost Affects Carrots in Brooks
+How Frost Affects Planting Dates for Carrots in Brooks

 Brooks usually has about 122 frost-free days, with a typical last spring frost around May 22 and a typical first fall frost around September 21.